luponix/Overload-Buglist/README.md

     user input or it swallows the userinput to detonate it on the server and keeps flying despite exploding on the client

  # Projects to look into:
-  - 1. shifting the majority of the changes that olmod makes into the Overload assemblies
-    + reduces loading times
-    + fixes gsync
-    - time consuming
-    - mods are broken without extra attention

   - 2. finishing small overload guide, ask some people to write about how to use some of the weapons
     + help newcomers catch up with the knowledge of people that played this game for years